Locating and Editing Factual Associations in GPT: Interventions on Activations Activations for Tracing Information Flow

-These traces reveal strong causal states at two separate sites.
-The presence of such states at a late site immediately before the prediction is unsurprising, but their emergence at an \textit{early} site at the last token of the subject is a new discovery. \reffig{infoflow}j shows that the early site is systematic over 1000 factual statements; what does it compute?
+We compute the average indirect effect (AIE) over 1000 factual statements (details in Appendix~\ref{apd:causal-tracing-details}), varying the mediator over different positions in the sentence and different model components including individual states, MLP layers, and attention layers. \reffig{avg-1000-trace} plots the AIE of the internal components of GPT-2~XL (1.5B parameters).
+The ATE of this experiment is 18.6\%, and we note that a large portion of the effect is mediated by strongly causal individual states (AIE=8.7\% at layer 15) at the last subject token.
+The presence of strong causal states at a late site immediately before the prediction is unsurprising, but their emergence at an \textit{early} site at the last token of the subject is a new discovery.

-Decomposing the state at the early site into MLP and attention contributions suggests a decisive role for MLP modules.
-In green, Figures~\ref{fig:infoflow}f,h,k show the causal effects of modifying just the MLP module contributions for each token, and in red, Figures~\ref{fig:infoflow}g,i,m show the causal effects of doing so with attention.
-To gain further insight into the role of MLP layers, we add a third simultaneous intervention:

-\textbf{3.
-Disabling MLP:} \reffig{trace-mlp-disabled} shows a causal trace where, in addition to the first two interventions, we also disconnect all MLP modules for the last subject token, freezing them in the corrupted state.
-This experiment reveals a distinction between (a) the lowest layers where states lose their causal impact without the activity of future MLP modules, and (b) higher layers where the states' causality depends little on the MLP activity.
-This result demonstrates a strong causal role for (c) MLP module computation at middle layers when recalling a fact.
-These layers compute a decisive mapping, taking low layer states as an input key, and producing high layer states as the output value.
+Decomposing the causal effects of contributions of MLP and attention modules (Figure~\ref{fig:infoflow}fg and Figure~\ref{fig:avg-1000-trace}bc) suggests a decisive role for MLP modules at the early site: MLP contributions peak at AIE 6.6\%, while attention at the last subject token is only AIE 1.6\%; attention is more important at the last token of the prompt.
+Appendix~\ref{apd:mlp-and-attn-trace} further discusses this decomposition.